-The top down approach was used to identify federal entity determinations from a governmentwide perspective.
-Each component entity should perform an entity review to validate proper reporting at the entity level.
-For assistance in a federal entity level review, please contact Fiscal Service at firstname.lastname@example.org to receive the SFFAS No. 47 Entity Analysis Excel workbook.
-Notify Fiscal Service immediately if a federal entity analysis results in a determination(s) that differs from those outlined in Appendix 1b, and include the basis for determination.
-For FY 2019, consistent with Appendix C of SFFAS No. 47, the survey now requires component entities to document the rationale for its determinations as to other entities considered, and whether any other entities are component thereof (i.e., consolidation or disclosure), a related party or do not meet the criteria of SFFAS No. 47.
-To ensure completeness, component entities should perform a bottom up assessment to identify federal entities that may not have been identified through the top down approach.
+The top down approach was used to identify potential entities that meet the criteria of SFFAS No. 47 from a governmentwide perspective.
+To ensure completeness, the component should perform a bottom up assessment to identify entities that may not have been identified through the top down approach.
+Each component entity should perform an entity review annually to validate proper reporting at the entity level.
+For assistance in an entity level review, please contact Fiscal Service at firstname.lastname@example.org to receive the SFFAS No. 47 Entity Analysis Excel workbook.
+Notify Fiscal Service immediately if an entity analysis results in a determination(s) that differs from those outlined in Appendix 1b, and include the basis for determination.

 Federal entities should report information based on the SFFAS No. 47 determination.
 The determinations are available in Appendix 1b and will be used to report Appendix A: Reporting Entity of the Financial Report of the United States Government.

-Federal entities with a determination of disclosure or related party (see Appendix 1b) will continue to report Treasury Account Symbols (TAS), if applicable, but when utilizing the disclosure or related party TAS transactions must be processed as non-federal (N).
+Entities with a determination of disclosure or related party (see Appendix 1b) will continue to report Treasury Account Symbols (TAS), if applicable, but when utilizing the disclosure or related party, TAS transactions must be processed as non-federal (N).
 This information is reported by the consolidation entities and not a direct report by the disclosure or related party.
-Therefore, if the entity has a relationship with a disclosure entity included in the governmentwide GPFFR or related party, make sure to report the federal or non-federal designation as non-federal.
+Therefore, if the entity has a relationship with a disclosure entity included in the governmentwide financial statements or related party, make sure to report the federal or non-federal designation as non-federal.